black-mirror-1/eks-finhack-workshops/content/040_kubecost/explore_kubecost.md

 ---
-title: "Verify Kubecost"
+title: "Explore Kubecost"
 date: 2021-11-07T11:05:19-07:00
 weight: 44
 draft: false
 ---

-# Verify Kubecost setup
+### Get the URL for Kubecost

 As you could recollect from the previous step, lets take the URL address from below command: